What Are R&D Tax Credits?

 What expenses can you claim?

-You can claim tax relief on costs that have been recorded in your Profit & Loss account.
-In some cases, capitalised expenses can also be claimed, as long as the assets are classified as Intangible Assets.
+Eligible R&D expenditure typically includes costs recorded in your Profit & Loss account.
+In certain circumstances, capitalised expenses may also qualify, provided the assets are classified as intangible.

 • Software licence fees

-• Consumables (such as utilities like heat, light, and power, as well as materials and equipment used or transformed in the R&D process)
+• Consumables such as utilities (heat, light, and power) and materials used or transformed during the R&D process

 How much is an R&D Tax Credit claim worth to a profit-making SME?